 Current set up is ultra light with a 17" Mac Book Pro, MOTU sound card, Maschine, Arturia controller keyboard and various guitars and amps and strange outboard.
-I actually move round our apartment depending on my mood; using Sennheiser HD 650 headphones when away from the Genelecs.
-We plan to build a mixing space, a good acoustically treated room, but my song writing partner / main collaborator, Jonas Nilsson, and I rarely work in the same room.
+I actually move around our apartment depending on my mood; using Sennheiser HD 650 headphones when away from the Genelecs.
+We plan to build a mixing space, a good acoustically treated room, but my songwriting partner / main collaborator, Jonas Nilsson, and I rarely work in the same room.
 I would just appreciate a space I could trust to mix in and then add a dozen or so hardware synths I want to (re) buy!!!

 What´s been the biggest technological change for your studio/gear since you started out?